Bill Clinton: Early life and career

 Clinton was born William Jefferson Blythe III on August 19, 1946, at Julia Chester Hospital in Hope, Arkansas.
 He is the son of William Jefferson Blythe Jr., a traveling salesman who died in an automobile accident three months before his birth, and Virginia Dell Cassidy (later Virginia Kelley).

-His parents had married on September 4, 1943, but this union later proved to be bigamous, as Blythe was still married to his fourth wife.
+Clinton's parents married on September 4, 1943, but this union later proved bigamous, as Blythe was still married to his fourth wife.
 Virginia traveled to New Orleans to study nursing soon after Bill was born, leaving him in Hope with her parents Eldridge and Edith Cassidy, who owned and ran a small grocery store.
 At a time when the southern United States was racially segregated, Clinton's grandparents sold goods on credit to people of all races.
 In 1950, Bill's mother returned from nursing school and married Roger Clinton Sr., who co-owned an automobile dealership in Hot Springs, Arkansas, with his brother and Earl T. Ricks.
 The family moved to Hot Springs in 1950.
 Although he immediately assumed use of his stepfather's surname, it was not until Clinton turned 15 that he formally adopted the surname Clinton as a gesture toward him.
-Clinton has described his stepfather as a gambler and an alcoholic who regularly abused his mother and half-brother, Roger Clinton Jr. He threatened his stepfather with violence multiple times to protect them.
+Clinton has described his stepfather as a gambler and an alcoholic who regularly abused his family.
+The physical abuse only ceased after a then-14-year-old Bill challenged his stepfather to "stand and face" him, though the verbal abuse continued.
+Bill would eventually forgive Roger Sr. for his abusive actions near the latter's death.